Best Sales Engagement Platform: Which One Should You Actually Use?

 How to Choose the Right Platform

-If you're an agency: Instantly or Reply.
-Both handle multiple clients well.
-Instantly's flat pricing is easier to resell to clients.
-Reply offers more multichannel capabilities if clients need LinkedIn and phone.
+If you are an agency: Instantly's flat pricing is easier to pass on to clients.
+The other option if clients need LinkedIn and phone touch points built in.

 Implementation Best Practices